ConorDaniel/IoTAssign/README.md

     See programmes: PiHere.py and SubAlertPi.py

-3) RSSI Signal Strength & Blynk Diplay
+3) RSSI Signal Strength, Blynk Diplay and Blynk App Alert

-   Again, two programmes were involved:
+   Again, two python programmes were involved:

    I got the MAC address for each sensor from the Android app provided by the vendor (WIT Motion) Through a bit (a lot) of trial and error, I found that by using the bluetooth controls built into the R-PI, I could scan for the target MAC and connect (not couple), and then get an RSSI reading